KingScroll/LinkTags/README.md

 - Add ability to associate a specific tag with a specific website without having to make an if statement for every single potential person.

 	In other words, if I tag @juanlam, LinkTag will link to https://juanlam.com instead of https://linktr.ee/juanlam/

+---

+The LinkTag tool is entirely free to use and Open Source.
+If you want to modify it for your needs, you're encouraged to!
+I've left extensive comments on my code, so everything should be clear.
+However, I highly encourage everyone who feels like it could be sharpened up a bit to contribute features or increase performance :)